 Recording engineers, like record producers are involved in the recording, editing and mixing of live audio.

-However the recording engineer will usually be the one, who has set up the singer’s microphone, miked up the drummers kits and plugged the guitar, bass and keyboards into the sound board.
-Recording engineers deal in the most hands on aspects of recording live music and audio.
+The recording engineer will usually be the individual who sets up the singer’s microphone, mic up the drum kit, and make sure everything is appropriately connected into the sound board.
+Recording engineers deal in the most hands-on aspects of recording live music and audio.
+They’re the instruments of execution.
+They’re the ones getting their hands dirty making sure everything goes according to plan.
+That the artists and producers have what they need to create the work.

+It’s important to be making connections and building friendships.
+Because you’re going to be spending a lot of time with people.
 It’s common for recording engineers to work with artists for days or even weeks before a recording session begins.
-Engineers assist recording artists in arriving at the studio and setting up their instruments and other gear.
-Recording engineers work with artists to arrive at good instrument and vocal sounds before an actual recording session takes place.
+Engineers assist recording artists in arriving at the studio, setting up their instruments, and generally preparing everything for the recording sessions.

-Once recording actually begins many recording engineers will essentially serve as producers.
-Others merely act as engineers, allowing the artists to record as they will and sticking to the technical aspects of the process.
-Still others may work with an actual producer in a role that can fall anywhere between collaborator and studio lackey.
+Once recording actually begins many recording engineers will essentially work as producers.
+Others merely act as engineers, allowing the artists to record as they want.
+Recording engineer is a title that has a wide range in responsibilities.
+The primary duties are always the technical aspects of the process.
+But, depending on the individual, that can blossom out to more creative pursuits, as well.

-Whether it’s providing another set of ears for a producer, being a soundboard for ideas to bounce off of or ducking into a room to fix a harmonica mic, life as an audio engineer can be very creative and fulfilling.
+Whether it’s providing another set of ears for a producer, being a soundboard for ideas to bounce off of, or ducking into a room to fix a harmonica mic, life as an audio engineer can be very creative and fulfilling.
 It can also be fairly lucrative.
+If you are a music person, who loves the idea of constantly hustling and getting your hands dirty, then this could be a path forward for you.
+The industry is always looking for people who can think on their feet, react quickly, and problem solve.
+Being a recording engineer might just be your ideal career and a lifelong passion.